JacobLuytjes01/StringNum/README.md

 Subtraction

-All relational operators (will return bool)
+All relational operators (return bool)

+Multiplication

 What will be added:

-Fully working negative numbers

 Subtraction into negative numbers when the numbers have different sizes.

-Maybe multiplication